Diocese of Springfield–Cape Girardeau: 1973 to present

-Paul VI then named Bishop Bernard Law of the Diocese of Natchez-Jackson to replace Baum.
+Bishop Bernard Law of the Diocese of Natchez-Jackson replaced Baum.
 In 1975, Law sponsored the immigration of the Vietnamese priests and brothers of the Congregation of the Mother Coredemptrix to the United States.
 They had been expelled from South Vietnam by the Government of Vietnam after the end of the Vietnam War.
 Law leased the former Our Lady of the Ozarks College in Carthage to the Congregation for one dollar a year to use as their monastery and shrine to the Immaculate Heart of Mary.
 Law also formed the Missouri Christian Leadership Conference.
 In 1984, Law became archbishop of the Archdiocese of Boston.

-Reverend John Joseph Leibrecht of St. Louis became the fifth bishop of Springfield-Cape Girardeau in 1984, appointed by Pope John Paul II.
+John Joseph Leibrecht of St. Louis became the fifth bishop of Springfield-Cape Girardeau in 1984, appointed by Pope John Paul II.
 After 23 years of service as bishop, Leibrecht retired in 2008.
-The next bishop in the diocese was Reverend James Vann Johnston Jr. of the Diocese of Knoxville, named by Pope Benedict XVI in 2008.
+The next bishop in the diocese was James Vann Johnston Jr. of the Diocese of Knoxville, named by Pope Benedict XVI in 2008.
 He was appointed in 2015 as bishop of Kansas City-Saint Joseph.

-As of 2025, the current bishop of Springfield-Cape Girardeau is Edward M. Rice, formerly an auxiliary bishop of St. Louis.
+The current bishop of Springfield-Cape Girardeau is Edward M. Rice, formerly an auxiliary bishop of St. Louis.
 He was appointed by Pope Francis in 2016.